Yehzuna/jquery-schedule/README.md

 ```

 ## Data Format
-The plugin use two data formats to render days and periods.
+The plugin use two data formats to render periods.

 **Full**
 ```json